G4bito/upsmart-canteen-admin/README.md

-# UPSmart Canteen Admin Dashboard
+# UPSmart Canteen Vendor Dashboard

-A comprehensive admin dashboard for managing a campus canteen ordering system
+A comprehensive vendor dashboard for managing a campus canteen ordering system